NEWS, EDITORIALS, REFERENCE

 Modem Feature Variability, and Minimum Viable Feature Set

 One more complication that we haven't really discussed is that not every TCP/IP (i.e., Wifi) modem is the same as every other.
 There are several different ESP32 firmwares.
 The most robust, in my experience, is ZiModem developed by Bo Zimmerman.
-But there are others, such as by Paul Rickards, and the SwiftLink emulator in Ultimate II+ and Ultimate64.
+But there are others, such as by Paul Rickards, and the SwiftLink emulator in the Ultimate II+ and Ultimate64.
 These firmwares also have different versions.
 Between the firmware types and their versions, the set of configurable options varies widely.
 The exact HAYES commands and command syntax used to set these options varies considerably.

 The modems also have different hardware options available to them.
 The C64Net, user port, has full support for hardware flow control and for carrier detect via physical signal lines.
 Whereas the user port modem sold by Shareware Plus, running the Paul Rickards firmware, not only has a different firmware and command set, but the modem is missing certain signal lines.
 For example, there is no carrier detect signal line.
 And I mean, it's not just a firmware issue, the User Port pin used for carrier detect is not soldered to anything on the ESP32.
 (The hardware is literally missing that trace.)
 The C64Net modem also has jumpers for configuring the modem for UP9600, which uses a radically different technique for transferring data.
 UP9600 uses the serial port in CIA2 to help move the data at a much faster rate.
 What other modems support that, which don't?
 Which modems support hardware flow control, which don't?
 ZiModem firwmare also supports a limited packet-based receipt of data, allowing for more than one socket to be open at a time.
 But if we were to use that feature—or if we depended on that feature—how would we also support other modems that lack this feature?